PhishyFish/rolypoly/README.md

 * User controls speed of character with left and right arrow keys
 * User can jump with spacebar, controlling height depending on duration of keypress
+* User accumulates points by touching certain objects
+* Game is over when user hits an obstacle

 ## Technology